rremple/intervalidus/readme.md

   standard library `Map` and `SortedSet`) which is somewhat similar to `SortedMultiDict` in `scala-collection-contrib`, but returns the _values_ in order, not the _keys_.
 Having values in order is essential for deterministic results from `compress` and all mutation operations relying on `compress`.
 Only the mutable variant is used internally, but an immutable variant is also provided.
+Note that the sample billing application uses this multimap directly for managing customer transactions.

 - A "box search tree" -- like a B-tree, quadtree, or octree, depending on the dimension -- that supports quick retrieval by interval.
 Box search trees manage boxed data structures in multidimensional double space.
 Unlike classic